libxsmm/libxsmm/documentation/cp2k.md

 For an actual workload, one may try `cp2k/tests/QS/benchmark/H2O-32.inp`, or any workload under `cp2k/tests/QS/benchmark_single_node`.
 For latter set of workloads however LIBINT and LIBXC may be required.
 The CP2K/intel branch aims to enable a performance advantage by default.
 However, there are some options allowing to re-enable default behavior (compared to CP2K/trunk).

 * **CP2K_RECONFIGURE**: environment setting for reconfiguring CP2K (default depends on whether the ACCeleration layer is enabled or not).
 With the ACCeleration layer enabled, CP2K is reconfigured (as if CP2K_RECONFIGURE=1 is set) e.g. an increased number of entries per matrix stack is populated, and otherwise CP2K is not reconfigured.
+Further, setting CP2K_RECONFIGURE=0 is disabling the code specific to the [Intel branch of CP2K](https://github.com/cp2k/cp2k/tree/intel), and relies on the (optional) LIBXSMM integration into [CP2K 3.0](https://www.cp2k.org/version_history) (and later).
 * **MM_DRIVER**: http://manual.cp2k.org/trunk/CP2K_INPUT/GLOBAL/DBCSR.html#MM_DRIVER gives a reference of the input keywords.
 For the CP2K/intel branch the MM_DRIVER is set to XSMM by default (if LIBXSMMROOT was present).

 ## LIBINT and LIBXC Dependencies

-To configure, build, and install LIBINT (Version 1.1.5 has been tested), one may proceed as shown below (please note there is no easy way to cross-built the library for an instruction set extension which is not supported by the compiler host).
+To configure, build, and install LIBINT (Version 1.1.5 and 1.1.6 has been tested), one may proceed as shown below (please note there is no easy way to cross-built the library for an instruction set extension which is not supported by the compiler host).
 Finally, in order to make use of LIBINT, the key `LIBINTROOT=$(HOME)/libint` needs to be supplied when building the CP2K application (make).

 ```
 env \